gzukel/litecoin-automation/Readme.md

 Edit this file and put in your information to configure the docker repo, image name, and values that you want.
 These all get mapped to environment variables via the pre-built libraries.

+---

+## Also Included GitLab CI:

+I have also included a rudimentary GitLab CI pipeline as well.
+While this isn't quite as far developed as the Github Action Pipeline I thought I would include it as well.

+The pipeline is in the gitlab_pipeline folder under the name: gitlab-pipeline.yml

+This pipeline just requires you to set up some project level environment variables as secrets.

+ - DOCKER_USERNAME: "Docker Username - this is where you are going to push the docker image and what user gets used in the k8s secret."
+ - DOCKER_PASSWORD: "Docker Password(pat) - this is a docker PAT token that will be used to login to push the image and it will also be used to create the k8s secret to pull image."
+ - AWS_ACCESS_KEY_ID: "AWS Access Key - This is used to pull eks config."
+ - AWS_SECRET_ACCESS_KEY: "AWS Secret Key - This is the key used to pull eks config."
+ - AWS_DEFAULT_REGION: "region the eks cluster is in."
+ -
 ___

 ## Example Output From K8S: